Ethos Logos and Christian Education

 Executive Director of Corazón Ministries

-"In this new curriculum, the Ethos Logos Classical Education Series, the Ethos Logos team has created an attractive, user-friendly curriculum for steeping young minds in the wisdom of the past.
+“In this new curriculum, the Ethos Logos Classical Education Series, the Ethos Logos team has created an attractive, user-friendly curriculum for steeping young minds in the wisdom of the past.
 As a history-based approach to elementary liberal arts, Ethos Logos is equally adaptable to homeschool and institutional use.
-As a teacher/administrator with over forty years experience in both public and private schools, my response upon reviewing their’ work was, 'Why wasn’t this around when I started teaching?'
+As a teacher/administrator with over forty years of experience in both public and private schools, my response upon reviewing their’ work was, ‘Why wasn’t this around when I started teaching?’
 The good news for those teaching the current generation is that IS available now, and ready for a variety of implementations.

 Tom Askew, Ed.D.